 "For the pelts or the thrill?"

 "Neither.
-Most of the time it's villagers killing a tiger that's taken to lifting cattle.
+Most of the time it's villagers killing a tiger taken to lifting cattle.
 The pelts are practically worthless, get caught with one and you lose it and draw a prison sentence.
 Besides, one tiger equals one pelt.
 Not much profit there.
 The professionals are after the bones.
 Grind them into powder and sell them on the black market.
 It's big medicine in China, you know.
 As an aphrodisiac."

 "Something like that.
 But there's no thrill to hunting a tiger.
 Go hide in the bamboo, the tiger will find you."